 50. On average, it costs $30 per ton to recycle trash, $50 to send it to the landfill and $65 to $75 to incinerate it

 We hope you find these facts to be as interesting as we do!
 Which fact(s) are the most surprising to you?
-Let us know it the comment section below, or reach out to us if you have any questions.
-If you're interested in learning how RoadRunner can help your business recycle more, then schedule a free consultation with us today!
-One of our representatives will be happy to walk you through how we can help your business recycle more and spend less.
-Thanks for reading.
+If you're interested in learning how RoadRunner can help your business establish an effective, affordable waste and recycling program that works for your unique needs, then schedule a free consultation with us today!

 Feel free to share the infographic for a summary of this information!